Dirk-Arwood/No-Mans-Sky-Kitbasher/README.md

 The only question now that remains is how to categorise the parts, because even with this website, its still going to be a timeconsuming task to go through each and every part to run cross-referencing.

 I believe I have come up with a solution, cross-referencing the names with the parts, and inputting that data into a spreadsheet...
 Lets get to work.

+I have run another test ship through the printer, and I am now settling on the scale I want for the ships.